How Does Car Insurance Deductible Work?

 how does car insurance deductible work

 A car insurance deductible is an out-of-pocket fee that you are responsible for when you get into an accident.
-You’ll need to pay your deductible before insurance will start paying for any necessary car repairs.
+You’ll need to pay your deductible before insurance starts paying for necessary car repairs.
 In the event that you need to file an insurance claim, you will be required to pay a deductible.

 This deductible can be high or low depending on your car insurance plan.
-Traditionally, higher deductibles are associated with lower monthly payments, and lower deductibles are associated with higher monthly payments.
+In general, higher deductibles are associated with lower monthly payments and lower deductibles are associated with higher monthly payments.

 Which auto insurance coverage types have deductibles?

-There are different types of car insurance, and each type has its own set of rules and regulations.
-The type of insurance that you’ll be required to purchase will vary from state to state, so it is always wise to research the requirements in your state.
+Each type of car insurance has its own set of rules and regulations.
+The type of insurance that you’ll be required to purchase varies from state to state, so it is wise to research the requirements in your state.

 Liability insurance pays for the costs associated with accidents where the property is damaged or another person is injured.
 While you might be the only person injured in an auto accident, it’s possible that other people or their property might be hurt, too.

 Most states require liability insurance regardless of whether you lease your car or you own your car.
-Also, liability insurance does not come with a deductible like comprehensive and collision insurance typically do.
+Also, liability insurance may not come with a deductible like comprehensive and collision insurance typically do.

 Comprehensive coverage is a type of insurance that provides protection against unforeseeable events that can happen to you on the road.
 Flooding, theft, and significant weather events are just some of these incidents.